Regional Class-Planned Pre-Reunion Events

 - Once you have chosen the venue and time for your event, you may place a deposit and sign any contract to secure your date.

-- Share all of this information, including the RSVP link, with your Reunion Liaisons.
+- Share all of this information, including the RSVP link, with your Reunion Liaison.
 They will make sure your event is listed on your Reunion Class Page.

 - Continue to promote your event!